 The key features of a Limited Liability Partnership are explained.
-If your business is in the Berkshire area we, at WoodWhite Accountants Ltd can help you consider whether an LLP structure is appropriate for your business.
+If your business is in the Reading area we, at WoodWhite Accountants Ltd can help you consider whether an LLP structure is appropriate for your business.

 Most important features of LLPs

 The key advantage of a LLP compared with a traditional partnership is that the members of the LLP (it is very important that they should not be called partners but members) are able to limit their personal liability if something goes wrong with the business, in much the same way as shareholders in a company have always been able to do.
 Of course anyone lending money to the LLP such as a bank may still require personal guarantees from the members, as they frequently do with directors/shareholders in a company.

 Where business owners have wanted to limit their personal liability in the past, they have normally set up companies and any profits made by those companies are subject to corporation tax.
 Dividends paid by the companies can then be taken as income of the shareholders.
 LLPs are taxed quite differently in that the profits are treated as the personal income of the members as if they had run their business as a partnership.
 The taxation of companies and partnerships is very different but taxation should not be the main consideration in choosing a business vehicle.
 However, some LLP members can be taxed as if they are employees in certain circumstances (see Tax treatment for certain LLP members).
 We would be very pleased to discuss the impact of this in any particular case.

 LLPs must produce and publish financial accounts with a similar level of detail to a similar sized limited company.
 LLPs must submit accounts and an annual return to the Registrar of Companies each year.
 This publication requirement is far more demanding than the position for non-incorporated partnerships and specific accounting rules may lead to different profits from those of a normal partnership.
 The filing deadline is nine months after the period end.
 Companies House provides a useful guide to the requirements in respect of LLP accounts.